LivePersonInc/faas-cli/README.md

 ### Get

 Get information about the passed domain.
-Possible domains are deployments, functions and account.
+Possible domains are deployments, functions, account and events.

 The following informations will be displayed:

 * Deployment: Name, Undeployed changes from, Last successful deployment, deployed by, deployment state
 * Function: Name, Status, last changed at, last changed by, Event
 * Account: Offers insights that are currently generated by the welcome page
+* Events: Event name and eventId

 <details>
 <summary>Usage</summary>